Skip to product information

 Type of propagation

-It spreads via seeds or through root division.
+Propagation occurs via seeds or root division.

 Plant care

-Other Names
+Other names

 Botanical names: Cymbopogon flexuosus